henrybkr/hbkr-tasks/README.md

 * Edit existing tasks and log time of last edit
 * Delete single tasks with confirmation
 * Clear all completed tasks easily with a single confirmation
-* Filter a list of task by all, active or completed
+* Filter a list of task by all, active or completed (also sorting by user sorted preference)
 * Track total tasks and quantity of remaining incomplete tasks
 * Basic animations
 * Display reactive random inspirational quote when task list is empty
+* Pin important task to top of the list

 ## Features to Implement
 * Mobile support for editing
-* Pin important task to top of the list
 * Improved styling with mobile-first style approach
 * Multiple lists per user
 * Laravel REST API implementation for storing and retrieving data
+* Simple user account
-* Basic user account authentication
+* Basic user authentication
 * (Maybe) Drag and drop list ordering